zivavu/ALLG/README.md

 Website is functional but it's build as a plaything.

+Technologies used:
+- React + Vite
+- React-router
+- Firebase
+Packages:
+- Formik + Yup
+- lodash

 It has all of the basic online marketplace features such as:
 - search for adverts(based on title, city and category) and view them
 - account menagment
 - add new adverts